Medicare Advantage Plans in Colorado

 When you enroll in Medicare Advantage in Colorado, you still pay the Medicare Part B premium from your Social Security.
 Most monthly premiums cost little or nothing.

 Besides the premium, costs vary since you’re using independent insurance companies.

 - Maximum out-of-pocket costs

-That makes it difficult to find the average cost for Medicare Advantage.
+That makes it challenging to find the average cost for Medicare Advantage.
 You can gauge the average, though.

 In Colorado, the average MAPD plan is $23, with a prescription deductible of $98.
-Expenses can vary from county to county.
-Some plans might be more expensive in Denver compared to your city, so you should check your specific area.
+However, expenses can vary from county to county.
+Some plans might be more expensive in Denver than in your city, so you should check your specific area.

 When can I enroll in a Medicare Advantage plan?

 Many people have a health plan that only allows you to enroll or change a plan once a year.
 There are some differences to the Medicare Advantage plans depending on your needs.

 Initial Enrollment Period

 Generally, the initial enrollment period begins when you turn 65.
 It lasts for seven months, starting three months before you turn 65 and ending three months after the month you turn 65.
 Once you sign up, you’re restricted to the open enrollment periods to change your plans or switch to traditional Medicare.